Standard of Living vs. Quality of Life: What the Numbers Miss

 We assume the economy is strong just because GDP is rising.
 We assume people are better off just because they own more stuff.

-But the numbers can lie — or at least mislead.
+But the numbers can mislead.

-Here’s the reality many Americans are living:
+Here is the reality many Americans are living:

-Source: Gallup / KFF survey data.
+Source note: Gallup and KFF survey data.

 If we only measure progress by income or GDP, we miss the point.
 We miss the fact that progress has stopped feeling like progress for a lot of people.